PerfAI-Inc/PerfAI-Action/README.md

     authBody: '{"login":"your-username","password":"your-password"}'
     This is a sample JSON object representing the body of an authentication request.
     It contains the username and password of the user attempting to authenticate.

+    licenseKey: 'your-license-key'
+    A code or token that allows the user to identify him/herself as a legal customer, and it is optional.

 ```